YunhongXie/jo.github.io/index.md

 ```

 University of Rochester
-         - Master of Sicence in Finance (STEM)
+         - Master of Science in Finance (STEM)
 Sichuan University
          - Bachelor of Management, ACCA Accounting